joerodgers/Copilot-Document-Sharing-Report/readme.md

 * A user account, whether on a domain or in the cloud, requires minimum read permissions exclusively to the root sites of SharePoint and OneDrive.
 This access is essential for the user account to perform the search queries needed to locate documents shared across the tenants.

 #### [_New-SharedDocumentSummaryReport.ps1_](https://github.com/joerodgers/Copilot-Document-Sharing-Report/blob/main/New-SharedDocumentSummaryReport.ps1)
-* This script can be run under a user or service principal context.
+* This script can be run under a user (delegated) or service principal (application) context.

   - User Context (Delegated)
     - SharePoint and/or Global Administrator
     - Microsoft Graph > Delegated > Groups.Read.All
     - Microsoft Graph > Delegated > Reports.Read.All
     - Microsoft Graph > Delegated > InformationProtectionPolicy.Read.All
-    - Microsoft Graph > Delegated > Tasks.Read.All (added 07-18-24 to support IsPlannerConnected property)
+    - Microsoft Graph > Delegated > Tasks.Read.All

   - Service Principal Context (Application)
     - SharePoint > Application > Sites.FullControl.All
     - Microsoft Graph > Application > Groups.Read.All
     - Microsoft Graph > Application > Reports.Read.All
     - Microsoft Graph > Application > InformationProtectionPolicy.Read.All
-    - Microsoft Graph > Application > Tasks.Read.All (added 07-18-24 to support IsPlannerConnected property)
+    - Microsoft Graph > Application > Tasks.Read.All

 #### [_Export-SharedDocumentRowsToCsv.ps1_](https://github.com/joerodgers/Copilot-Document-Sharing-Report/blob/main/Export-SharedDocumentRowsToCsv.ps1)
 * No M365 service permissions are required, all processing is local.